SpikeInterface/spikeinterface/doc/module_qualitymetrics.rst

 ======================

 Quality metrics allows to quantitatively assess to *goodness* of a spike sorting output.
-The :code:`toolkit.qualitymetrics` sub-module includes functions to compute a large variety of available metrics.
+The :code:`qualitymetrics` sub-module includes functions to compute a large variety of available metrics.
 All of the metrics currently implemented in spikeInterface are *per unit* (pairwise metrics do appear in the literature).

 Each metric aims to identify some quality of the unit.